antinucleus/antinucleus/README.md

 Hi there 👋,

-My name is Ömer Faruk Bağcı and I'm a software developer.
+My name is Ömer Faruk Bağcı and I'm a fullstack developer.
 I'm a last year student of Yıldız Technical University at mechatronic engineering department.
 I'm from Turkey.

-- 🌱 I’m currently learning docker

 ## 🔧 Technologies & Tools